Close-up of synthetic turf showing realistic green grass fibers, illustrating material quality differences that affect cost per square foot

 Frequently Asked Questions

-How much does synthetic turf cost per square foot in 2026?
+How much does synthetic turf cost per square foot?

 Material costs range from $2.20 to $7.58 per square foot depending on the product tier and application.
 Installed, most residential projects run $5 to $15 per square foot including base preparation, labor, and infill.